Hostile Takeover

 As the support fell to the level of the catwalks, V jumped ship, catching the edge of one bridge and pulling herself up with one hand.

 The catwalk bridged two platforms.
-On one end, two worker drones, and only one on the opposite.
-All three pointed guns her way – little pistols, a joke – and at this close range, some of their shots actually hit.
+On one end, two worker drones, and just one on the other.
+All three pointed guns her way — little pistols, a joke, she laughed — and at this close range, some of their shots could actually hit.

 V dashed for the platform with two drones, moving quickly enough to weave around the bullets.
 She fired one rifle shot behind her, hit the lone worker drone with a 45mm round dead in the chest, and switched to swords.